dave-drums/vault/integration/firebase_notes.md

 - Always assume Firebase Security Rules are the source of truth.
 - Client-side checks are for UX only and must not be relied on for enforcement.
 - Do not infer roles by inspecting arbitrary fields or emails.

+  ## When rules change (quick checklist)
+- Update this file if role logic or read/write access changes.
+- If any client assumptions changed, update the relevant /vault/*.js code.
+- If access failures are expected (permission-denied), ensure the UI handles it cleanly.